pwilmart/ABRF_2020/README.md

 ![slide 21](images/Slide21.png)

 We used the Bioconductor package edgeR to do the statistical testing in an R notebook.
 Here are just a couple of the many visualizations.
 We have a scatter plot on the left with differential candidates colored by some significance cuts.
 We are using Benjamini-Hochberg corrected p-values for significance.
-We can also make MA plots (commonly used in genomics) where we have separated the DE candidates.
+We can also make MA plots (commonly used in genomics) where we have separate MA plots for each DE candidate category.
 The unchanged proteins in purple have mostly less than 2-fold changes (the dotted lines).
-The orange proteins with FDR less than 0.01 have much larger than 2-fold changes.
+The highly significant orange proteins with FDR less than 0.01 have much larger than 2-fold changes.

 [Differential expression notebook](https://pwilmart.github.io/TMT_analysis_examples/PXD009019_SpC_DE.html) <br />
 [edgeR users guide](https://www.bioconductor.org/packages/release/bioc/vignettes/edgeR/inst/doc/edgeRUsersGuide.pdf)